 With this in mind, one study concluded that aspartame could raise insulin levels more than regular table sugar.

-Thirty minutes after consumption, the meal sweetened by aspartame caused an absolute peak insulin level that could not be reached by table sugar (Anton et al. 201013).
+Thirty minutes after consumption, the meal sweetened with aspartame caused an absolute peak insulin level that table sugar could not reach (Anton et al. 201013).

 According to this study, among other potential side effects, this sweetener prevents fat burning.